-Using a novel dataset on outsourcing of manufacturing jobs by Indian manufacturing firms and exploiting rising imports from China, we explore the relationship between import competition and firm outsourcing.
-We find that greater import competition is associated with (i) a significant increase in outsourcing of manufacturing jobs by Indian firms.
-A 10 percentage point increase in the import penetration ratio leads to a 0.24-0.50 percentage point increase in the share of outsourcing expenses in total expenses.
-This increase is mitigated by 0.16-0.22 percentage points for firms located in states with flexible labour regulation; and (ii) a corresponding increase in the likelihood of sub-contracting among firms in the informal sector.
+Using a novel dataset on outsourcing of manufacturing jobs by Indian firms and exploiting rising imports from China after 2001, we explore the relationship between import competition and firm outsourcing.
+We find that greater import competition is associated with a significant increase in outsourcing of manufacturing jobs by Indian firms.
+This increase comes from firms located in states with inflexible labour regulations, highlighting that firms operating in the formal sector in rigid labour regimes seek to cut costs by outsourcing to smaller, informal firms.
+Indeed, we see a corresponding increase in the likelihood of sub-contracting among firms in the informal sector.
+Outsourcing formal firms have lower costs, charge lower prices and expand in response to greater import competition.
 Additionally, we find that the increase in outsourcing activity is driven by firms across the size distribution, firms producing final goods, non-exporters, and multi-product firms.
-Overall, our study highlights the role of international trade as a determinant of firm organization and the interaction between trade and labour market institutions in determining the fragmentation of production.
+Overall, our study highlights the role of international trade and its interaction with labour market institutions in determining the fragmentation of production.